Every year, the IRS accepts several batches of tax returns to test in a Controlled Launch before they are officially open.

 Many different factors can affect the timing of your tax refund after the IRS receives your return.
 Even though the IRS issue most refunds in less than 21 days, it’s possible your refund may take longer.
 Also, remember to take into consideration the time it takes for your financial institution to post the refund to your account or for you to receive it by mail.

-Taxpayers who claim the Earned Income Tax Credit or the Additional Child Tax Credit may experience a refund hold.
+Taxpayers who claim the Earned Income Tax Credit or the Additional Child Tax Credit may experience a tax refund hold.
 According to the Protecting Americans from Tax Hikes (PATH) Act, the IRS cannot issue these refunds before mid-February.
-The IRS expects the earliest EITC/ACTC related refunds to be available in taxpayer bank accounts or debit cards starting March 2, 2022, if these taxpayers chose direct deposit and there are no other issues with their tax return.
+The IRS expects the earliest EITC/ACTC-related refunds to be available in taxpayer bank accounts or debit cards starting February 28, 2023, if these taxpayers chose direct deposit and there are no other issues with their tax return.

-*Just Remember no matter how early you e-file your tax return.
-There is no guarantee that tax returns sent to the IRS Electronic Filing Center from your tax preparation service will be transmitted to IRS early.
+Remember, it doesn’t matter how early you file your tax return electronically.
+There is no guarantee that tax returns submitted to the IRS Electronic Filing Center from your tax preparation service will be transmitted to IRS early.